Getting vaccinated to limit infections: The vaccines for coronavirus are effective and safe. All HMOs have them available.

 COVID-19 VaccineThree vaccines have been approved for use in Israel for protection from coronavirus, by Pfizer, Moderna and AstraZeneca.
 All of these vaccines were approved by the FDA (the American Food…

-COVID-19 Vaccine for ChildrenWhat vaccine is administered to the children, is it safe and how effective is it?
+COVID-19 Vaccine for ChildrenWhat vaccine is administered to children, is it safe and how effective is it?

-FAQs about the COVID-19 Vaccine for ChildrenFAQs about the COVID-19 Vaccine for Children
+FAQs about the COVID-19 Vaccine for Children and ToddlersFAQs about the COVID-19 Vaccine for Children and Toddlers

 Who Is Considered VaccinatedThose vaccinated in Israel or abroad according to the guidance